Pranoy-Prabhakar/vote-management-application/README.md

 - Writing automated tests is a plus.
 - You must provide a README.md file with instructions

+## Assumptions

+As the above information were high level, I have made below assumption

+- The Addition of the options can only be possible at the end
+- user can delete or edit the options from the list
+- option must not be a duplicate, in case user enters flash the message on the screen
+- Changing the options or question will remove the chart report

 ## Project setup
 ```
 npm install